apache/incubator-ponymail/aaa_examples/README.md

 This directory contains example AAA (Authentication, Authorization and Access) libraries for various use cases.

-To activate one of these scripts (or derivatives thereof), simply replace `site/api/lib/aaa.lua` with the AAA script of your choice.
+To activate one of these scripts (or derivatives thereof), simply copy the appropriate AAA script to `site/api/lib/aaa_site.lua`.
+This will then be used by the main aaa.lua script.

-These script will require that `site/api/lib/config.lua` has one or more OAuth providers specified as authorities, as such:
+These scripts require that
+`site/api/lib/config.lua` has one or more OAuth providers specified as authorities, as such:

 ~~~
 ...,
--- This Google OAuth as an authority
+-- Use Google OAuth as an authority
 admin_oauth = { "www.googleapis.com" }
 ...
 ~~~